What is delayed cord clamping (DCC)?

 - there is an issue with the placenta, such as placental abruption, placenta praevia, vasa praevia or the cord is bleeding so the blood is not getting to the baby.

-If the baby needs help with breathing (resuscitation) the cord may need to be clamping early if there are no facilities in the hospital to do this beside the mother, however it should be possible to delay cord clamping while the baby is assessed and the breathing support starts.
+If the baby needs help with breathing (resuscitation) the cord may need to be clamped early if there are no facilities in the hospital to do this beside the mother, however it should be possible to delay cord clamping while the baby is assessed and the breathing support starts.

 What is the difference between DCC and milking the cord?